intelliriffer/AMIT-EXPRESSO/README.md

 **How to Use:**

-1.  **Connect Hardware:** Wire the components as described in the "Wiring Diagram" section.
-2.  **Upload Code:** Upload the `AMIT-EXPRESSO.ino` sketch to the Arduino Micro Pro using the Arduino IDE.
+1.  **Upload Code:** Upload the `AMIT-EXPRESSO.ino` sketch to the Arduino Micro Pro using the Arduino IDE.
-3.  **Configure CCs:**
+2.  **Configure CCs:**
     *   Send MIDI CC messages to the Arduino with the following CC numbers:
         *   CC 33 (setEXP): Set the CC number for the expression pedal.
         *   CC 34 (setSustain): Set the CC number for the sustain pedal.
         *   CC 35 (pedalReset): Send an even value to reset to defaults.
         *   CC 36 (pedalSave): Send 127 to save the current config.
         *   CC 37 (pedalLoad): Send 127 to load the saved config.
-4.  **Use with DAW:** Connect the Arduino to your computer via USB.
+3.  **Use with DAW:** Connect the Arduino to your computer via USB.
 It will appear as a MIDI device.
 Configure your DAW to receive MIDI input from the Arduino.

 **Potential Improvements:**